Top of this page

 Suggestions for cutting down emissions often use 1990 levels to compare with.
 That is arbitrary because also then glaciers were retracting already, and we therefore ultimately need to reduce to much earlier levels, but it is good to start with a goal which can be reached.
 If 1990 is also chosen for determining the surplus of CO2 in the air, from this atmospheric CO2 graph we take the 2021 level as 418 ppm, and that of 1990 as 354 ppm; then we have a surplus of 62 ppm.

-This surplus of CO2 in the atmosphere is the legacy CO2, the fossil CO2 which was safely stored for millions of years, but we used it and dumped it into the atmosphere, as if that was an infinite waste bin.
+This surplus of CO2 in the atmosphere is part of the legacy CO2, the fossil CO2 which was safely stored for millions of years, but we used it and dumped it into the atmosphere, as if that was an infinite waste bin.
 Because a large proportion of CO2 will stay in the atmosphere for hundreds of years we created a greenhouse blanket which is much thicker than it used to be.

 The Earth needs such an atmospheric greenhouse effect; it is necessary to protect us from the cold of the universe.
 But the CO2 blanket has now become so thick, and CO2 stays in the atmosphere so long, that even if, theoretically, we would reduce emissions to zero today, the weather would remain as erratic as it is now, and the ice still would keep melting.
 We simply lost the luxury of just having to reduce emissions.